Where to Go Out in Seoul: The Ultimate Neighborhood Nightlife Guide

 Location: Apgujeong Rodeo is a short walk from Cheongdam Station, and forms part of the broader Apgujeong district in Gangnam.

-Apgujeong is ground zero for Seoul’s plastic surgery clinics, luxury cafes, and quiet wealth.
-Since 2022, Rodeo Street has arguably become Seoul’s hippest drinking neighborhood.
-What once was a fashion and boutique retail strip has evolved into a curated nightlife zone filled with sleek cocktail bars, pop-up lounges, speakeasies, and designer cafés that turn into bar-lounge hybrids after dark.
+This is ground zero for Seoul’s plastic surgery clinics, luxury cafes, and quiet wealth displays.
+Since 2022, Rodeo Street has arguably become Seoul’s most sophisticated drinking neighborhood.
+What started as a fashion and boutique strip has evolved into a curated nightlife zone filled with sleek cocktail bars, pop-up lounges, speakeasies, and designer cafes that transform into bar-lounge hybrids after dark.

 Local Tips: